 Depending on your location and activities, you may also need to apply for certain permits to run your cleaning business.
 Permits may include:

-• Health and safety permits: Handling biohazardous waste, such as waste from crime scenes or medical facilities, may require a permit to transport and dispose of the waste.
+- Health and safety permits: Handling biohazardous waste, such as waste from crime scenes or medical facilities, may require permits for transport and disposal.

 Here are the steps involved in applying for a license.